Assessment Strategy for 2021 Anaesthetics Curriculum

 Executive summary

-This document outlines the purpose of the assessments and the mechanisms by which their on-going validity are ensured.
+This document outlines the purpose of the assessments, their format and content, and the mechanisms by which their on-going validity are ensured.

-The evidence from assessments will be brought together in the Holistic Assessment of Learning Outcome (HALO) form, which will be used to demonstrate achievement of learning outcomes at each stage of training.
+The evidence from assessments is brought together in the Holistic Assessment of Learning Outcome (HALO) form, which is used to demonstrate achievement of learning outcomes at each stage of training.

-The focus of training on the achievement of Higher Learning Outcomes (HLOs) and the assessments will show attainment of key capabilities across all domains of learning.
+The focus of training on the achievement of Higher Learning Outcomes (HLOs) and the assessments shows attainment of key capabilities across all domains of learning.

 Key critical progression points have been identified in line with the GMCs Designing and maintaining postgraduate assessment programmes.
 These points mark transition to a higher level of training.

-The Fellowship of the RCoA Primary and Final examinations will be essential components of the assessment of progress at these points together with a range of assessments in the workplace.
+The Fellowship of the RCoA Primary and Final examinations are essential components of the assessment of progress at these points together with a range of assessments in the workplace.

-The RCoA Lifelong Learning platform (LLp) will support the structure of the new curriculum and will ensure that the assessments relate to the key capabilities and learning outcomes.
+The RCoA Lifelong Learning platform (LLp) supports the structure of the curriculum and ensures that the assessments relate to the key capabilities and learning outcomes.

-The Educational Supervisor’s Structured Report (ESSR) within the LLp will set out the evidence for the learning outcomes in a clear framework so assisting the assignment of outcomes by the ARCP panel.
+The Educational Supervisor’s Structured Report (ESSR) within the LLp sets out the evidence for the learning outcomes in a clear framework so assisting the assignment of outcomes by the ARCP panel.

 The development of assessment for appropriate activities with the use of Entrustable Professional Activities (EPAs) is outlined in this strategy.